Annual Sustainability Report FY 2020-2021

 *Laboratories are exempt due to lack of available alternatives and safety concerns.

 The Committee also examined current waste streams, waste generation activities, existing strategies, challenges and opportunities for improvement throughout campus.
 Data and feedback were gathered from almost 100 stakeholders through a series of meetings with various groups from across the university.
-This plan contains suggested paths for reducing or eliminating waste streams, increasing diversion rates with more recycling and food waste collection and reusing or repurposing specific waste streams, as well as strategies for outreach and education.
+The plan contains suggested paths for reducing or eliminating waste streams, increasing diversion rates with more recycling and food waste collection, and reusing or repurposing specific waste streams, as well as strategies for outreach and education.

 Campus Waste and Recycling

 Vanderbilt has a 30-year history of recycling efforts to reduce waste going to landfills.
 In addition to traditional recycling programs for materials such as paper, plastic, cardboard, and glass, Vanderbilt has recycling programs for non-traditional materials like construction and demolition debris, toner cartridges, batteries, light bulbs, scrap metal, and electronics.
 Additionally, the ReUse program that started in 2016 sustainably manages unneeded furniture and equipment owned by Vanderbilt University departments and laboratories.
 Vanderbilt has also made significant efforts to reduce waste from its dining facilities in the form of food waste reduction, and the reduction of waste from food service.

 These efforts are creating major environmental impacts.
 Vanderbilt’s emissions related to waste and recycling were 37% higher from FY20-21 compared to FY19-20, and had a diversion rate for the University of 42.5% in FY20-21.
 During FY20-21, materials that contribute to waste and recycling, especially within dining facilities, were significantly shifted to accommodate safety precautions for COVID-19.
 This shift in operations resulted in the increase in emissions related to waste and recycling.